wagtail/wagtail/docs/reference/contrib/table_block.rst

 Basic Usage
 -----------

-After installation the TableBlock module can be used in a similar fashion to other StreamField blocks in the Wagtail core.
+After installation, the TableBlock module can be used in a similar fashion to other StreamField blocks in the Wagtail core.

 Just import the TableBlock ``from wagtail.contrib.table_block.blocks import TableBlock`` and add it to your StreamField declaration.